-I believe in our freedom of choice, meaning, I love and respect everyone’s right to believe or not believe whatever we want, to worship our sense of God or spirit, or not, in the lawful way of our choice.
-For that reason alone, though there are many, I love the United States, our Constitution and our freedom of religion (not freedom from religion mind you… but that’s a whole other subject).
-If you’ve read this far I’m assuming that you genuinely, open-mindedly want to know what I believe, so I’m going to share it.
+I believe in our freedom of choice.
+I love and honor everyone’s right to believe or not believe whatever we want, to worship our sense of God, or not, in the lawful way of our choice.
+For that reason alone, though there are many, I love the United States, our Constitution and our freedom of religion (not freedom from religion).
+If you’ve read this far I’m assuming you genuinely, open-mindedly want to know what I believe, so I’m going to share it.

 The next morning I got up, showered, got dressed, and began driving to school.
-For the first time that morning I began remembering and considering all that had happened between this nearly ex-girlfriend and me.
-But something in me felt strange, or missing.
+I began replaying and considering all that had happened between this nearly ex-girlfriend and me.
+But something in me felt different.
 Though nothing had physically changed, something was emotionally different.
-All the problems were still there and painfully real, but they, I don’t know, they seemed not to matter as much or in the same way.
+All the problems were still there and painfully real, but they… I don’t know, they seemed not to matter as much or in the same way.
 They almost didn’t matter at all, which got me really wondering.
-Thinking more about it I realized, “Wow, I actually feel good… well, not exactly good, more like… peace.”
+Thinking more about it I realized, “Wow, I actually feel good… well, not exactly good, more like… peace!”
 That was it, I felt a strange and unfathomable sense of peace.
-A peace I had never known, unbelievable peace, even in my storm of problems and pain.
-So I began testing it… I thought about all the things that ever bothered me, about dying, about anything bad; and while the problems were all still there, I still had this wonderful feeling of peace I really can’t describe.
-It was just wonderful and weird.
-Not a giddy, passing feeling of release, something profound and extra-worldly.
+A peace I had never known, inner peace, even in my storm of problems and pain.
+So I began testing it… I thought about all the things that ever bothered me, about dying, about anything bad; and while the problems were all still there, I still had this wonderful feeling of peace like it was all going to be fine.
+It was just wonderful and weird and extra-worldly.
+Not a giddy, passing feeling of release, something profound, but simple.
 It was like no matter what was wrong, in the long run it was alright, it was taken care of.

 Nothing about this experience or the knowing, understanding and life-change that came with it is even remotely provable in a laboratory.
 It is certainly not “reasonable.”
 Nor should it be, as I understand now, because that would preclude one of the most powerful forces on this planet: Faith.
 It is something that was shown and proven to me, personally, in my heart.
 Like it or not it was irrefutable.
 Over time it has proven itself again and again in countless and different ways.
 It really is the experience of a rebirth – re-birth of the spirit.